meg-schneider/meg-schneider/README.md

 💫  I'm jazzed about building cool things

-🤓  and I love learning!
+🤓  and I love working with other driven engineers!

 <!--
 **meg-schneider/meg-schneider** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.